-In today’s customer-centric market, it’s very important to get to know a customer’s lifetime value (CLV).
-Customer Lifetime Value helps businesses concentrate their activities around their most “profitable” clients.
-The better a business understands CLV, the better its’ strategy at retaining its best customers.
+In today's customer-centric market, it's essential to understand a customer's lifetime value (CLV).
+Customer Lifetime Value helps businesses concentrate their activities around their most "profitable" clients.
+The better a business understands CLV, the better its strategy at retaining its best customers.

 Unfortunately, many enterprises continue to ignore this crucial information.

 Any debate about CLV naturally converges on the Pareto Principle: 20% of your customers represent 80% of your sales.
-CLV can be defined as the discounted value of future profits generated by a customer.
+CLV is the discounted value of future profits generated by a customer.

-To put it even simpler, it’s a measurement of the revenue you will make from a customer over their buying life cycle.
+To put it even more simply, it's a measure of the revenue you will make from a customer over their buying life cycle.

 Calculating Customer Lifetime Value, however, is complex.

-To arrive at the lifetime value, you need to do CLV modeling.
+To determine the lifetime value, you need to perform CLV modeling.
 For that, you need three key inputs: Recency, Frequency, and Monetary Value, better known as RFM.

 According to this post by Google, you can use CLV models to get answers to questions related to: